casper-network/docs/source/docs/casper/workflow/erc20-token-deployment-guide.md

 ## Conclusion

 Thank you for reading Casper's ERC-20 deployment guide.
-Learn how to write your own ERC-20 smart contracts by following [this guide](https://casper.network/docs/erc20).
-To learn more about Casper's JavaScript SDKs read [this guide](https://casper.network/docs/dapp-dev-guide/sdk/script-sdk).
+Next, you can learn how to write your own [ERC-20 smart contracts](https://casper.network/docs/erc20), and use [Casper's JavaScript SDKs](https://casper.network/docs/dapp-dev-guide/sdk/script-sdk).